Now welcoming patients with Canadian Dental Care Plan (CDCP) coverage!

 Cosmetic dentistry entails more than just putting a veneer on a tooth or applying whitening gel and leaving it to sit.
 Your Vernon dentist will discuss your goals with you and evaluate your current smile.
 Then they must use the tools at their disposal to try to achieve your objectives.

-The dentists at Cornerstone Dental Group - Dr Rex Hawthorne and Associates understand that your smile is a reflection of who you are, and how you communicate.
+The dentists at Cornerstone Dental Group understand that your smile is a reflection of who you are, and how you communicate.
 So we know that there are a number of factors that need to be considered when embarking on this journey toward a straighter, brighter smile.

 How Do Patient's Expectations Factor In?